hopv/syng/README.md

 - [`Model/`](src/Syho/Model/) ― **The semantic model and soundness proof of Syho.**
     + [`ERA/`](src/Syho/Model/ERA/) ― **Environmental resource algebras (ERAs),
-        for modeling ghost states of Syho.**
+        for modeling the ghost state of Syho.**
         * [`Base`](src/Syho/Model/ERA/Base.agda) for the basics of the ERA;
             [`All`](src/Syho/Model/ERA/All.agda) for the dependent-map ERA;
             [`Bnd`](src/Syho/Model/ERA/Bnd.agda) for the bounded-map ERA;